whataboutyou-ai/eunomia-mcp-server/README.md

 ## Overview

-**Eunomia MCP Server** is an extension of the [Eunomia][main-repo] framework that connects Eunomia instruments with [MCP](https://modelcontextprotocol.io/) servers.
+**Eunomia MCP Server** is an extension of the [Eunomia][eunomia-repo] framework that connects Eunomia instruments with [MCP][mcp-docs] servers.
 It provides a simple way to orchestrate data governance policies (like PII detection or user access control) and seamlessly integrate them with external server processes in the MCP ecosystem.

 With Eunomia MCP Server, you can: